Understanding Why Alimony is Awarded

-The courts will take these factors into consideration when determining whether or not to award alimony.
-But, the courts will also expect that the recipient of alimony prepares herself or himself to re-enter the job market and not live off of the alimony payments for an overly long period of time.
+The courts will consider these factors when determining whether or not to award alimony.
+But, the courts will also expect that the recipient of such an award prepares herself or himself to re-enter the job market and not be financially supported for an overly extended period.

 While child support is calculated according to certain guidelines established by the state, courts have more discretion when determining how much to award in spousal support.
 However, most states follow the Uniform Marriage and Divorce Act, which recommends the court consider the following when determining the amounts to be awarded:

-Alimony is sometimes referred to as “rehabilitative” so that it’s only ordered for as long as the receiving spouse needs it.
+Spousal maintenance is sometimes referred to as “rehabilitative” so that it’s ordered only for as long as the receiving spouse needs it.
 If the divorce decree does not specify an exact date of when the payments will end, the payments continue until the court says otherwise.